Books and Monographs

 Massim Exchange.
 Cambridge: Cambridge University Press.

-Five College 40th Anniversary Award for Sustained Excellence in Teaching and Scholarly Research
+Five College Fortieth Anniversary Professorship for Sustained Excellence in Teaching and Scholarly Research

 John Simon Guggenheim Memorial Fellowship